iterative/dvc.org/static/docs/commands-reference/import-url.md

-Download or copy file or directory from any supported URL (for example `s3://`, `ssh://`, and other protocols) or local directory to the <abbr>workspace</abbr>, and track changes in the remote source with DVC.
+Download or copy file or directory from any supported URL (for example `s3://`, `ssh://`, and other protocols) or local directory to the <abbr>workspace</abbr>, and track changes in the remote data source with DVC.
 Creates a DVC-file.

 > See also `dvc get-url` which corresponds to the first step this command
 > performs (just download the data).